stat400-csu/hw-3/README.md

     b.
 Find $Var[X]$
     c.
 Before the die is rolled you are offered either $1/3.5 = \$0.29$ (guaranteed amount) or $h(X) = 1/X$ dollars (random amount).
 Would you accept the guaranteed amount or would you gamble?
 In your answer, discuss what this means about $1/E[X]$ as compared to $E[1/X]$.
 In particular, does $1/E[X]$ always equal $E[1/X]$?

-4. Give thre examples of Bernoulli random variables.
+4. Give three examples of Bernoulli random variables.

-5. For each of the random vriables defined below, describe the sample space (set of possible values) and state whether the random variable is continuous or discrete.
+5. For each of the random variables defined below, describe the sample space (set of possible values) and state whether the random variable is continuous or discrete.
     a. $X=$ the number of unbroken eggs in a dozen eggs.
     b. $Y=$ the pH of a randomly chosen soil sample.
     c. $Z=$ the number of CSU students who skipped their first class.